benbodhi/clank/README.md

    - You'll get notifications for all accounts ABOVE your selected numbers
    - Example: "Over 20k" role will notify you about accounts with 20k+ followers

+3. **For platform notifications:**
+   - Select the clank.fun role to get notifications for all tokens deployed through clank.fun
+   - These notifications are independent of FID/follower thresholds

-3. **Want both?**
+4. **Want multiple?**
-   - Select both FID and follower roles
+   - Select any combination of roles
-   - You'll get notifications when EITHER condition is met
+   - You'll get notifications when ANY of your selected conditions are met

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 I had issues integrating basename resolution because all examples I found in docs are react components.
 ENS resolution was easy, but seemed to unnecessarily slow down processing.
 If you can integrate these efficiently, I'd love to display them.

+Larry contribution tracking and progress updates are currently not functioning as expected.
+If you can help with this, I'd love to get it working properly.

 ## Author